Safe Church Training

 To renew your Safeguarding God's People (Safe Church) Certificate online:

 Currently, Safeguarding God's People (SAFE church) training needs to be renewed every 5 years.
 (3 years if you are an Eucharistic visitor.)
-If you've already had a face-to-face training, please send Julie Derrick at the Diocesan House an email at [email protected].
+If you've already had a face-to-face training, please send Katelyn Kenney at the Diocesan House an email at [email protected].
 Please include in the email your congregation, a good contact phone number, your best email address, and any change of address since your last training class.
-This will allow us to set you up as an online user and email the login, site link and user instructions to you.
-If you would like to call with additional questions, you can reach Julie Derrick at 803-771-7800 x105.
+This will allow us to create an online user account and email you the login, site link, and user instructions to you.
+If you would like to call with additional questions, you can reach Katelyn Kenney at 803-771-7800 x105.